Pleasanton Valley history: Pleasanton's 1964–1979 neighborhood development

 5. The Monterey House - 4 bedrooms, 2.5 bathrooms, 2,047 sq. ft.
 Added in 1965.

-Here’s what the original first phase Pleasanton Valley models look like in 2024.
+Here’s what the original first phase Pleasanton Valley models look like today.

 The Terrace House today